About this document

 incountry- the generic certificate for performing data requests to the InCountry Platform.
 This is a required certificate.

-serverless- the certificate to perform serverless functions.
+serverless- the certificate to perform resident functions.
 This is an optional certificate.

 batch- the certificate to perform batch data operations (for data migration).
 This is an optional certificate.

 For each certificate, please follow the next steps:

 Navigate to Setup > Settings > Security > Certificate and Key Management.

 Please enable the identity provider only if you encounter the Data Not Available error.
 Skip these instructions if the error does not occur.